Watchdog0x/Frida-with-Unity-app-emulator/README.md

 ## Install MagiskFrida
 3 ) Download magisk-frida https://github.com/ViRb3/magisk-frida/releases \
-on emulator and install it with Magisk Modules
+on emulator and install it with Magisk Modules  \
+\
+And it will look like this when it done

 <img src="https://user-images.githubusercontent.com/84445039/185479184-aa9746e0-346c-4913-8b5a-79a0683d7571.PNG" width="50%" height="50%"/>